txsneakerhead23/ATCRepo/README.md

 # ATCRepo
-It is reccomended that you use a computer with the minimum specs before running any of these scripts:
+It is recomended that you use a computer with the minimum specs before running any of these scripts:

 - 2 GB of free RAM